jzlyy/dingtalk-rules/README.md

 2. Utilize Prometheus-Operator to achieve fine-grained isolation of monitoring scenarios and automated management of ServiceMonitor, PodMonitor, and ProbeMonitor resources.
 3. Implement blackbox/whitebox monitoring solutions in Kubernetes environment with DingTalk robot integration, enabling rapid response to resource alerts.

+## Start
+The team can refer to my code solution and make reasonable modifications based on specific environmental requirements.

 ## Security Policy
 To report security vulnerabilities, please see [SECURITY.md](SECURITY.md)。